clojure-goes-fast/clojure-goes-fast.com/content/blog/2018-01-30-introspection-tools-java-decompilers.md

 This is much better!
 It is evident now that `clojure.core/println` is stored in `const__0` at initialization, and then it is called on `x` and `"Hello, World!"` when the function is invoked.
-With the decompiler, we can tell what's going at a glance (given that the code is trivial) where we spent minutes to the decipher bytecode.
+With the decompiler, we can tell what's going on at a glance (given that the code is trivial) where we spent minutes to decipher the bytecode.

 Let's try another one: